 Ahead of the launch of our upcoming Public Domain Screenwriting Competition, we are sharing this guest post from Christopher Schiller, ScreenCraft contributor and entertainment attorney, licensed and practicing in New York:

-On the business side of things, you are asking a nearly complete stranger to give you a considerable sum for 90 pages or so of stuff you just made up.
-And that’s with the understanding that they’ll find and spend even more considerable cash to make a movie out of it and eventually, hopefully make back at least enough money to start the process all over again.
-That’s a highly risky business model.
-Anywhere along the way where a producer can mitigate those risks will make the process a little easier to swallow, and therefore, make your project more attractive to take on in the first place.
+On the business side of things, you are asking a stranger to give you a considerable sum of money for roughly 90 pages of stuff you made up.
+And that’s with the understanding that they’ll find and spend even more considerable cash to make a movie or TV show out of it and eventually, hopefully make back at least enough money to start the process all over again.
+That’s a highly risky endeavor.
+Any way a producer can mitigate those risks will make the process a little easier to swallow, and therefore, make your project more attractive to take on in the first place.

-Proven, built-in audience familiarity is a time-tested way of mitigating risk in the film industry.
+Basing a movie or TV show on material with proven, built-in audience familiarity is a time-tested way of mitigating risk in the entertainment industry.
 It’s the strongest force behind every sequel and franchise movie hitting the screens nearly every week.
-It may be lamented by the artists who want to bring something completely unique to the screen, but, from a business perspective, it’s easier to get money to make another of what has already proven to work than to coax money to back an unproven quantity.
+It may be lamented by the artists who want to bring something completely unique to the screen, but, from a producer’s perspective, it’s often easier to make money from what has already proven to work than to coax money to back an unproven quantity.

-So the conundrum is, a known and loved previous work will make your new screenplay easier to sell.
-But laws like copyright are in place to prevent anyone but the rights owner from being able to adapt old work into new.
+So the conundrum is, a known and loved previous work will make your new screenplay easier to sell, but laws like copyright are in place to prevent anyone except the rights owner from being able to adapt old work into new.
 There’s got to be a way around that, right?

 There is.
 But it also comes with peculiarities, limitations and things you have to keep in mind to be able to achieve the goal.
 And that goal is making your work easier to sell, right?
 One proven way of getting around these ownership issues of previous works is to farm the public domain for source material.